Metadata Display¶

 |---|---|

 | "Waiting for data..." never goes away | Check the channel is recording metadata.
-Use Inspect packet... to see what topics are flowing.
-Confirm Topic match mode + Data key are correct. |
+Use Pick packet... to see what topics are in the recordings.
+Confirm Topic and Data key are correct. |

 | Plugin doesn't appear in Setup | Check MIPPlugins\MetadataDisplay\ exists.
 Unblock the ZIP if installed manually. |

 | Wrong value shown | Topic / Data key mismatch (case-insensitive but the names must match).
-Use Learn to pick from the actual stream. |
+Use Pick packet... to copy them from the actual recorded packets. |

 | Gauge value clipped or off-center | Set the Scale Min/Max to bracket your real value range.
 Reduce Title font size if it's eating the canvas. |